-Qualified applicants need to submit their application form by March 10th, 2014, together with personal application letter and a recommendation letter from schools or teachers to respective Confucius Institutes.
+Qualified applicants need to submit their application form (TBD) by a specified date together with personal application letter and a recommendation letter from schools or teachers to respective Confucius Institutes.
 Group teachers should also submit their resumes to respective Confucius Institutes.
 Individual Confucius Institute will conduct primary selections in accordance with the application materials, identify qualified candidates, and summarize information into a list which will be submitted to Hanban for the final decision.
 Hanban will inform each Confucius Institute with the final selection results in April.

 4. Program Costs

 Students and teachers are responsible for the costs of round-trip air tickets, passport, Chinese visa and international travel insurance.
 Confucius Institute Headquarters will assume all the costs for accommodations, local transportation, and all group activities and sightseeing for students and group teachers during their stay in China.

 5. Students Comments

 (1) China is one of the most beautiful countries I have been to.
 Its natural beauty and friendly people changed my perception of China.
 Now, greatest wish is to improve my Chinese level and go back to see my lovely friends in China.

 –by Lauren Stotts from Oklahoma School of Science and Mathematics